Teeth whitening strips – Common side effects and how to manage them.

 3) Preventing tooth sensitivity.

-As a way of helping their patients reduce their risk for experiencing thermal irritation, many dentists recommend that they begin using a desensitizing toothpaste two weeks prior to initiating the use of their whitening strips.
+As a way of helping their patients reduce their risk of experiencing thermal irritation, many dentists recommend that they begin using desensitizing toothpaste two weeks prior to initiating the use of their whitening strips.

 2) Gum irritation.